The best part of my job?

-I’m a former marketer, journalist, and social media manager turned entrepreneur life coach who gets (almost) overly excited about helping small business owners feel empowered and find amazing growth in their businesses.
+Hi, I’m Katrina, a former marketer, journalist, and social media manager turned entrepreneur coach who gets overly excited about helping small business owners feel empowered and find amazing growth in their businesses

 Whether it’s watching a client tell me why they’re uniquely qualified in their profession, working together to create copy that sells, or seeing their eyes light up when they feel inspired to tackle a problem, working as a life and business coach has brought me more fulfillment than I ever knew I could get from a career.

 You see, I get my greatest joy from working with people — encouraging, supporting, and motivating them to find the sweet spot in their businesses (and their lives).

 I love coaching, and I love the entrepreneurs I coach even more.
-But most importantly, I love watching my clients flourish after just a few months of working together, helping them find their clarity and purpose, watching them take their own leaps of faith, and seeing their confidence soar.
+But most importantly, I love watching my clients flourish after just a few months of working together, helping them take control of their businesses, watching them kick subpar sales to the curb, and seeing their confidence soar.

 My entire life, I’ve known my purpose has been to help others.
 Now I get to call it my career as well.